stuartsierra/component/README.md

 ### Notes for Library Authors

 'Component' is intended as a tool for applications, not resuable libraries.
-I do not believe that a general-purpose library should impose any particular framework on the application which uses it.
+I would not expect a general-purpose library to impose any particular framework on the applications which use it.

 That said, library authors can make it trivially easy for applications to use their libraries in combination with the 'Component' pattern by